Public Health Development Standard

 UPDATE for Fall 2024

 Over a year ago--October 2023--the Eugene City Council held a work session (see the recording from the Oct.
 18th work session on YouTube), at which time they voted unanimously to update our land use codes with public health criteria.
-This vote was in response to community concerns that manufacturers and other polluters who want to do business in Eugene will continue to operate near home, schools, parks and will overburden neighborhoods who have historically suffered from pollution, disease and reduced property values.
+This vote was in response to community concerns that industrial manufacturers and other polluters who want to do business in Eugene will continue the current pattern of releasing their chemicals into overburden neighborhoods that have historically suffered from cumulative pollution, disease and reduced property values.
 The city councilors stated their support for integrating public health criteria into land use codes that guide urban development.

 For example, plans for the new ordinance may impose specific requirements on new industrial polluters that prevent them from constructing facilities near homes and schools.
 These new regulations would create a buffer to protect schools and homes.